Beatitudes - Bible Verses and Meaning

 5. Blessed are the merciful: for they shall obtain mercy.

-Mercy is an active virtue that Christians can show to each other because we have been given mercy ourselves.
+Mercy is an active virtue that Christians can show each other because we have been given mercy.
 Since God has forgiven our offenses, we should forgive others and show mercy.

 6. Blessed are the pure in heart: for they shall see God.

-The pure in heart are those who are free from evil desires and purposes.
+The pure in heart are free from evil desires and purposes.
 They can see and experience God's presence because they are free from self-righteousness and arrogance.

 7. Blessed are the peacemakers: for they shall be called sons of God.

-The term includes all who make peace between men, whether as individuals or as communities.
-It includes even those who worthily endeavor to make peace, though they fail of success.
-They shall be called God's children because he is the God of peace who sent His own Son as the Prince of Peace.
+The term includes all who make peace between men as individuals or as communities.
+It includes even those who worthily endeavor to make peace, though they fail to succeed.
+They shall be called God's children because he is the God of Peace who sent His own Son as the Prince of Peace.

 Those who suffer because of their loyalty to the kingdom of heaven are blessed by being bound more closely to that kingdom for which they suffer.

-During His ministry on earth, Jesus preached powerful sermons that exposed error and breathed revelation.
-In His Sermon on the Mount, our Lord revealed eight mysterious promises that accompany Kingdom living.
-In awe and wonder the disciples marveled at Jesus’s explanation of the beatitudes, knowing that the blessings were already theirs—while masses of mountainside seekers hung on Jesus’s words of hope.
+Jesus preached powerful sermons that exposed error and breathed revelation during His ministry on earth.
+In His Sermon on the Mount, our Lord revealed eight mysterious promises accompanying Kingdom living.
+In awe and wonder, the disciples marveled at Jesus’s explanation of the beatitudes, knowing that the blessings were already theirs—while masses of mountainside seekers hung on Jesus’s words of hope.

 “Never before had His audience heard such marvelous truths presented in such an interesting and meaningful manner.
 They longed to have those promises incarnate in their lives.
 And so do we,” says Chuck Swindoll in The Beatitudes: Three Observations.